readium/kotlin-toolkit/docs/guides/navigator-settings.md

 :warning: The Navigator Setting API is still experimental and currently only available with `EpubNavigatorFragment`.

+Take a look at the [migration guide](../migration-guide.md) if you are already using the legacy EPUB settings.

 ## Overview

 A few Readium components – such as the Navigator – support dynamic configuration through the `Configurable` interface.
 It provides an easy way to build a user settings interface and save user preferences as a JSON object.